The Data Journalism Awards are the first international awards recognising outstanding work in the field of data journalism worldwide.

 Started in 2012, the competition is organised by the Global Editors Network, with support from the Google News Lab, the John S. and James L. Knight Foundation, and in partnership with Chartbeat and Microsoft.
 Previous winning organisations include BuzzFeed, Quartz, The New York Times, The Guardian, ProPublica, La Nación as well as smaller organisations such as Ojo Publico, Civio Foundation and Convoca.

-Simon Rogers, Data Editor at Google News Lab, is the director of the DJA competition which takes place under the presidency of Paul Steiger, Executive Chairman of ProPublica’s board of directors.
-Marianne Bouchart is the manager of the competition.
+Simon Rogers, Data Editor at Google News Lab, is the director of the competition which takes place under the presidency of Reginald Chua, Executive Editor, Editorial Operations, Data and Innovation at Thomson Reuters.
+Marianne Bouchart, founder and director of HEI-DA, is the manager of the competition.

 The Global Editors Network’s annual GEN Summit is the world’s largest gathering of 750+ editors-in-chief and media innovators from over 70 countries.
-Entering its 7th year, it will take place on 21-23 June 2017 in Vienna, Austria.
+Entering its 9th year, it will take place on 19-21 June 2019 in Lisbon, Portugal.

 Knight Foundation is a US foundation with strong local roots.
 It invests in journalism, in the arts, and in the success of cities where brothers John S. and James L. Knight once published newspapers.
 Its goal is to foster informed and engaged communities.

 Microsoft enables digital transformation for the era of an intelligent cloud and an intelligent edge.
 Its mission is to empower every person and every organization on the planet to achieve more.